The Institute for Diversity and Civic Life

 Earn a Certificate in Oral History for Social Change

-Each course is designed to stand on its own, but the courses are most comprehensive when completed together.
+Each of the following courses are designed to stand on its own, but the courses are most comprehensive when completed together as part of the HUM 300 certificate program.

 • In HUM 301 Introduction to Oral History, you will explore the origins of Oral History as a formal methodology and narrative research approach.